Water Quality Report

 In 2013, Castle Rock Water began using chloramines as a secondary disinfectant instead of chlorine alone.
 Chloramines last longer in the distribution system and produce fewer disinfection byproducts than chlorine.
 While this process is relatively new to our customers, many municipal and private water providers across the United States and Canada have used this safe, effective disinfectant for more than 90 years.
 Denver and surrounding communities, for example, have been using chloramine-treated water since 1917.

 As with chlorine, dialysis, aquatic systems and beer-making may require the removal of chloramines.
-Learn about the benefits of chloramines, the transition to chloramines and how chloramines affect kidney dialysis treatments and aquatic life.
+Learn about the benefits of chloramines (PDF), the transition to chloramines (PDF) and how chloramines affect kidney dialysis treatments (PDF) and aquatic life (PDF).

 Front Range communities, like Castle Rock, have Moderately Hard to Hard water.
 Hard water is created when water moves through soil and rock dissolving small amounts of naturally occurring minerals.
 These minerals primarily include calcium and magnesium which are essential minerals frequently found in food.
 Hard water is not a health concern and thus water providers typically do not treat for it.